 You are here

-The Australia-China Population Ageing Hub, in collaboration with ShanghaiTech University and Fudan University, is hosting its 4th Annual Workshop on Population Ageing and the Chinese Economy.
+CEPAR's Australia-China Population Ageing Hub is hosting its 5th Annual Workshop on Population Ageing and the Chinese Economy in July 2019.

-The International Network for Pensions, Aging, and Retirement Research (INPARR) is hosting its third annual conference at the OECD Headquarters, Paris in June 2018.
-The theme for this year’s event is Consistency amid Complexity: Navigating the Future of Pensions and Retirement.
+The International Pension Research Association (IPRA), formerly known as International Network for Pensions, Aging, and Retirement Research (INPARR), is hosting its fourth annual conference at the OECD Headquarters, Paris on 5 June 2019.

 Supporting organisations navigate the challenges associated with a maturing workforce: Industry and government representatives are invited to meet the extended research team from the nodes at Curtin University and the University of Sydney Business School, led by CEPAR Chief Investigators Professor Sharon Parker and Professor Marian Baird.

 This workshop will bring together leading scholars, policymakers and data experts to explore how routinely collected data can be used to address policy-relevant questions particularly related to population ageing research.

 What has been the impact on dementia in the population from changes in education, and what does it teach us for the future?
 Fiona Matthews, Professor of Epidemiology at Newcastle University, UK, will investigate these questions in a free public lecture, held on 6 February at UNSW Sydney.